dineshmane/ML/README.md

 2. Cleaning, transforming, analyize, and preparing the dataset
 3. Create and train our model (XGBoost))
 4. Create and train our model (Linear Learner))

+### 11 Lego Classifier Neural Net:AcloudGuru
+- We also have a collection of 600 photos of various LEGO bricks from different angles.
+And all the images are stored into data arrays for easier loading into the notebook.
+These are stored in the lego-simple-train-images.npy and lego-simple-test-images.npy files
+- Created a simple, deep learning, neural network classifier model.
+Trained the model using the photo data and cross-checked if it correctly predicts the type of a brick from a supplied test image.